-If you install a battery, here’s where it would come in.
-When you’re using more electricity than your solar system is producing, you can draw on energy stored in a battery, instead of drawing it from the grid.
+If you install a battery, here’s where it comes in.
+When you’re using more electricity than your solar system is producing, you can draw on energy stored in a battery instead of drawing it from the grid.

 In most cases, adding a battery to an existing grid-tied solar system is possible, however, the level of difficulty is dependent on whether or not your system was designed with the intention to do so.
 Here are the ways to install a battery in your existing solar system.